This course specifies the outcomes required to undertake Work Health and Safety (WHS) induction training within the construction industry.

-Time for studying the manual and doing exam is up to 4 hours.
+Time for studying the manual and doing exam is around 4 hours.
+This time will depend on previous knowledge of the industry.
 It does include a short video and phone call verification assessment.

 You will require Hard hat, hearing protection, safety glasses and Hi-viz vest.
 If you don’t have these or can't borrow them they are available to purchase from Bunnings, hardware or safety stores for around $25

 Person conducting a business or undertaking (PCBU): a business or an undertaking that is either conducted alone or with others, whether or not for profit or gain.
 A PCBU can be:

 Worker: employees, contractors, subcontractors, outworkers, apprentices and trainees, work experience students, volunteers and PCBUs who are individuals if they perform work for the business.

 Officer: for a corporation, partnership or unincorporated association is as defined in section 9 of the Corporations Act 2001 (Cth), and includes a person:

 Due diligence: emphasises the corporate governance responsibilities of officers.
 Officers of corporations and unincorporated bodies will need to show that they have taken reasonable steps.